Here in Texas, we don’t have basements, or real attics for that matter.

-Here is a peek at the projects hanging out in my garage right now.
+Here is a peek at these former projects hanging out in my garage.

 Two of the drawer bottoms need repair though, which is a job my hubby has to help with.
 So it’s also hanging out in my garage.